 Research Projects

-As a research fellow, it’s quite literally my job to undertake juicy research.
-Here’s my current projects that I am exploring:
+As a historian, it’s quite literally my job to undertake juicy research.
+Here’s the current projects that I am exploring:

 1) “Humanitarian Action and Translation” (Collaborative Project with Dr Elisabeth Möckli at University of Geneva)